 I'm Gregory Matthews.
 I sign my artwork "PuZ" - an abbreviation for the nickname "Pussness" which was given to me in highschool.

 I am 45 years old.
+(My birthday is approaching!
+Want to send me an email?)
 I was born in Ottawa, Ontario, Canada but grew up in

 Cornwall, Ontario, Canada.
 I currently live in Kingston, Ontario, Canada where I work as a freelance web designer.

 My Mom & Dad still live in Cornwall.
 My sister and her family are there as well.
 My brother lives in Norway with his